chubarovNick/gendex/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/gendex.svg?style=flat-square)](https://hex.pm/packages/gendex)

-Gendex is an Elixir library that will tell you the most likely gender of a person based on first name.
-It uses the underlying data from the program "gender" by Jorg Michael (described [here](http://www.autohotkey.com/community/viewtopic.php?t=22000)).
+Gendex is an Elixir library that will tell you the most likely gender of a person based on their first name.
+It uses a UTF-8 encoded version of the underlying data from the program "gender" by Jorg Michael (described [here](http://www.autohotkey.com/community/viewtopic.php?t=22000)).

 Inspired by [Gender Detector](https://github.com/bmuller/gender_detector).